 You can do many things with FusionCharts.
 For example, FusionCharts libraries are filled with templates of widely-used chart formats.
 These include bar graphs, line plots, pie charts, and domain-specific chart types that range from Treemaps to Waterfall layouts.
 In addition to this, FusionCharts currently contains well over 2000 choropleth maps that span many countries and locations.

 As a simple example, if you want to measure the steady growth in sales of your products over time or identify large sets of entries collected from your app users, then FusionCharts’ time-series chart has the tools to help you visualize them all at once on your browser.
+Suffice to say it is a powerful data visualization tool.

 Here is a quick rundown of what each FusionCharts offering does: